 The Council records costs related to its pension schemes when they are earned by employees.
 However, the charge that the Council is required to make to the General Fund is based on the cash payable in the year.
-In accordance with International Accounting Standard (IAS) 19, the Council's balance sheet recognises a liability of £310m at 31 March 2022 (£357m at 31 March 2021).
-The pension fund actuary provides the Council with a valuation each year, it is common for large variances between years due to a number of assumptions calculated over a long period of time.
-Actuarial gains on pension assets / liabilities of £67m were recognised in the Comprehensive Income and Expenditure Statement for 2021/22.
-In 2020/21, actuarial losses of £82m were reported.
+In accordance with International Accounting Standard (IAS) 19, the Council's balance sheet recognises a liability of £322m at 31 March 2022 (£357m at 31 March 2021).
 More information about the costs and accounting treatment for the Council's pension schemes is set out below and in Note 19.